 Read our Stewardship Statement here

-As part of our responsible investment strategy we intentionally screen our investments to make sure that Christian Super does not invest in industries such as stem cell research and atomic or chemical weaponry and greatly limits exposure to such industries as gaming and tobacco.
+As part of our responsible investment strategy we intentionally screen our investments to make sure that Christian Super does not invest in industries such as stem cell research and atomic or chemical weaponry and greatly limits exposure to such industries as gambling and tobacco.

 Negative Screening is the process of excluding companies that fail the Fund’s minimum ethical standards.
-This may be due to their involvement in certain industries which the Fund considers to be harmful (e.g. tobacco, gaming, sex industry) or because of particular behaviours or incidents that the Fund considers to be significant ethical violations (e.g. human rights abuses, environmental destruction).
+This may be due to their involvement in certain industries which the Fund considers to be harmful (e.g. tobacco, gambling, sex industry) or because of particular behaviours or incidents that the Fund considers to be significant ethical violations (e.g. human rights abuses, environmental destruction).

 Positive Screening is the process of investing more heavily in companies that have best practice social and environmental practice.
 The Fund evaluates the sustainability performance of the largest 500 Australian companies, and uses external research to evaluate the sustainability performance of the largest 1500 companies globally.
 We invest more heavily in companies with strong sustainability performance.

 Company Engagement is the process of trying to positively influence company behaviour through dialogue as an investor.
 This can be a long and complex process, and the Fund limits the use of engagement to Australian companies on issues where we believe we can offer a unique perspective with an acceptable chance of success.
 Some of the issues on which we have engaged with Australian companies are:

 - The use of raw materials from disputed territories

 - Risks associated with resource extraction operations in high-risk countries